Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge

 Canadian officials are now dealing with the aftermath of the holiday.
 Alberta’s chief medical officer of health, Deena Hinshaw, said last week that the Thanksgiving-related cases showed how the virus can exploit human interaction.

-“People did not mean to spread covid-19,” she said, “but it is a reminder that social gatherings where distancing and masking are not used consistently are a significant risk for spread.”
+“People did not mean to spread covid-19,” she said.
+“But it is a reminder that social gatherings where distancing and masking are not used consistently are a significant risk for spread.”

 In Ontario, officials logged a record-high number of daily cases over the weekend.
 The province announced restrictions this month in hard-hit areas, including a 28-day ban on indoor dining.

-“I think it’s reasonable to think that part of the surge we’re seeing in Toronto is tied to Thanksgiving,” Eileen de Villa, the city’s medical officer of health, said on Monday.
+“I think it’s reasonable to think that part of the surge we’re seeing in Toronto is tied to Thanksgiving,” Eileen de Villa, the city’s medical officer of health, said Monday.

 Public health officials in one Toronto suburb issued a notice about a “cluster” of at least 13 coronavirus cases linked to a gathering around Thanksgiving, during which an extended family of 12 shared one residence.